Maud Briggs Knowlton: Marriage

 Maud A. Briggs was married 21 June 1893 in Manchester to Edward T. Knowlton, son and fourth child of Joseph H. & Clara V. (Butler) Knowlton.
 He was born 31 July 1860 in Manchester.
 At the time of their marriage, his occupation was "Paymaster".

-The Boston Daily Globe of Wednesday, June 21, 1893 reported the following wedding notice: "Knowlton-Briggs.
+The Boston Daily Globe of Wednesday, June 21, 1893, reported the following wedding notice: "Knowlton-Briggs.
 MANCHESTER, N.H.
 June 20–This evening at 7 o'clock the marriage of Edward T. Knowlton and Miss Maud A. Briggs took place at the residence of the bride's parents, 58 Myrtle Street.
 The ceremony was performed by Rev. W. Ramsey of the Unitarian Church.
 Morton J. Fitch, a cousin of the bride, was best man, and Miss Mary F. Chandler was bridesmaid.
 After the ceremony a wedding lunch was served and a short reception held, after which Mr. and Mrs. Knowlton took the 5.37 train for Montreal.
 On their return they will reside at 58 Myrtle St., and will receive friends."

 Career

-An accomplished artist and craftswoman, Knowlton was appointed to the Currier Gallery of Art Board of Trusttes and tasked with researching art museum buildings in order to guide the design of the Currier's new building, designed by Edward L. Tilton in 1927.
-Knowlton was named first director of the Currier Gallery of Art [now called the Currier Museum of Art], serving until 1946, and was one of the first women museum administrators in the United States.
+An accomplished artist and craftswoman, Knowlton was appointed to the Currier Gallery of Art Board of Trustees and tasked with researching art museum buildings in order to guide the design of the Currier's new building, which was designed by Edward L. Tilton in 1927.
+Knowlton was named first director of the Currier Gallery of Art (now Currier Museum of Art), serving until 1946, and was one of the first women museum administrators in the United States.

-Maude Briggs Knowlton was an instructor at the Manchester Institute of Arts and Sciences (now the New Hampshire Institute of Art), and also later a director of its fine arts department.
-In 1930 she established the institute's educational program.
-That same year she wrote an article about the Currier Gallery of Art that was published in the American Magazine of Art.
-In December 1933 Maud served on the Advisory Committee for the New England Public Works of Art Project.
+Knowlton was an instructor at the Manchester Institute of Arts and Sciences (now New Hampshire Institute of Art), and also later a director of its fine arts department.
+In 1930, she established the institute's educational program.
+That same year, she wrote an article about the Currier Gallery of Art that was published in the American Magazine of Art.
+In December 1933, Knowlton served on the Advisory Committee for the New England Public Works of Art Project.
 On March 19, 1936 (per the American Magazine of Art) Maud presented a broadcast over radio station WAAB, sponsored by the Boston Museum of Fine Arts in Boston, on "Arts and Crafts of New Hampshire".